braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/data_models.md

 {% endcomment %}

-## Key Value Pairs
+## Key-Value Pairs
-`ab.Card` objects may optionally carry key value pairs as `extras`.
+`ab.Card` objects may optionally carry key-value pairs as `extras`.
 These can be used to send data down along with a card for further handling by the application.
 Call [`card.extras`](https://js.appboycdn.com/web-sdk/latest/doc/ab.Card.html) to access these values.